 If you choose to attend spiritual gatherings in person, take steps to protect yourself and others from COVID-19.
 Remember to wear a mask, keep 6 feet from others, frequently wash your hands, and get vaccinated when you are able.
 For additional resources and guidance on how to safely practice or observe your faith, reach out to your spiritual community and its local leaders.
 Considerations for communities of faith are also available from the CDC.

-The Department of Health Services (DHS) recommends that people avoid medium- and large-sized gatherings, including traditional graduation ceremonies.
-This guidance applies even for those who are fully vaccinated.
-If schools decide to hold an in-person graduation ceremony, they should ensure that their events comply with all applicable state and local public health orders.
+The Department of Health Services (DHS) recommends that people avoid large events and gatherings, including traditional graduation ceremonies.
+If a school decides to hold an in-person graduation ceremony, they should hold it outdoors (if possible), limit attendance to allow participants and attendees from different households to stay at least 6 feet apart, require masks for those who are unvaccinated, and ensure that their events comply with all applicable local public health orders.

 Schools that choose to hold graduation ceremonies can follow CDC’s recommended phased mitigation strategies (see bottom of Table 2) for extracurricular activities to help inform safety measures based on their local level of community transmission.
 Schools holding graduation ceremonies should also follow CDC’s Guidance for Organizing Large Events and Gatherings.